META-eight/DynData/README.md

 For additional custom work triggered by user interaction with the screen, custom code in the customization Script can use [DynData Events](Events.md).

+Most publically accessible methods are in [List of Methods](MethodList.md).

 ### Note

 This code was created for our own use and is not endorsed by Epicor.